 I don’t normally like succumbing to travel trends and following the crowd, but everyone seemed to be flocking to Iceland.
 It had to be worth the visit though seeing as people went so far to plan marriage proposals over there, which ignited the curiosity and little adventurer in me.

 My brush with death (and severe injury) continued, which made the trip all the more memorable.
 Reynisfjara Black Sand Beach was an absolute must and I could see why.
 There was a wild beauty about the place, which only heightened when you factor sneaker waves into the equation.
-Sneaker waves can be unpredictable and take you by surprise – in some cases, they drag people back out to sea.
-This is why you’re told to never turn your back to the sea for too long.
+Sneaker waves can be unpredictable and take you by surprise – in some cases, they been known to drag people back out to sea.
+This is why you’re told to never turn your back for too long.

 I got to what felt like a reasonable place before the winds picked up in strength.
 Turning back, facing the full force, I panicked when I realised that with every step I took forward, I was being blown two steps back.
 I couldn’t look up and focus my sight on our coach.
 The air was so cold it forced my eyes shut.
 The only way I could have visibility of my surroundings was by squinting and looking down.
 All the while I could hear crashing waves behind me, unsure whether or not they were edging closer.